 Teaching Your Children About God’s Appointed Times | Rosh Hashanah

-Teaching your children about Rosh Hashanah can be a challenge, especially if you don’t know where to start.
-Fortunately, with God’s Word as our guide, we can seek His wisdom and discernment for teaching our children about this biblical feast.
-Anticipate new opportunities to teach your children about God’s goodness during this appointed time!
+Teaching your children about Rosh Hashanah doesn’t have to be overwhelming, especially if you know where to start.
+With God’s Word as our guide, we can seek His wisdom and discernment to teach our children about this biblical feast.

 Remember…

-Trying to explain God’s appointed times to our children can be intimidating and overwhelming, but it doesn’t have to be.
 Remember that God is a God of peace, not confusion.
 He also discerns the heart.
 So, when you…

 Why Teaching Your Children About Rosh Hashanah Is Important…